The ABACUS group

 - Clinical and health economic modelling of the benefits, harms and costs of various risk-based approaches to breast cancer screening, diagnosis and treatment

-Our research team is closely linked to Cancer Council New South Wales, with several staff working remotely as the Cancer Research Division’s breast cancer group (Pathways-Breast), headed by Dr Nickson.
+Our research team is closely linked to Cancer Council New South Wales, with several staff working remotely as the Cancer Research Division’s breast cancer group (Pathways-Breast), headed by A/Prof Nickson.
 ABACUS also includes additional researchers working on University-led projects.
 ABACUS collaborates widely with clinicians, health service providers and research organisations.

 - Clinical and health economic modelling of population-wide screening protocols using the Policy1-Breast model (part of the Cancer Council NSW suite of cancer screening models).
+This has included government-commissioned modelling to estimate the impact of the COVID-19 pandemic on BreastScreen services.

 - Development of breast cancer health economic model components with A/Prof Dennis Petrie and Ms Karinna Saxby at the Centre for Health Economics at Monash University.